Malaysian culture and traditions

 Saving Face

-The capital importance of preserving the dignity of others in every exchange.
+The vital importance of preserving the dignity of others in every interaction.

 Respect & Tradition